Said Bahaji: Aftermath of the attacks

-He and cohort Ramzi bin al-Shibh were charged with 5,000 counts of murder by German officials.
-Bin al-Shibh was arrested on September 11, 2002, but Bahaji was still at large at the time.
+He and Ramzi bin al-Shibh were charged with 5,000 counts of murder by German officials.
+Bin al-Shibh was arrested on 11 September 2002, but Bahaji was still at large at the time.

 During the October 2009, Pakistan military operation against terrorists in South Waziristan, his German passport was found in a captured militant town.
+This region, part of the tribal areas, had become a sanctuary for al-Qaeda and other jihadist groups following the collapse of the Taliban regime in Afghanistan in late 2001.

+In mid-2010, Bahaji reunited with Ahmad Wali Sidiqi and Naamen Meziche, longtime acquaintances from Hamburg.
+According to Der Spiegel, the meeting was described as a joyful gathering of old veterans.

 Death

 In August 2017, the Associated Press reported that al-Qaeda leader Ayman al-Zawahiri announced in an audio message that Bahaji (referring to him by his alias "Zuhayr al-Maghrebi") had died but did not say when or how he died.
 In a list published by the United Nations Security Council of people and entities against whom there are sanctions, Bahaji is said to be "reportedly deceased in September 2013 in the Afghanistan/Pakistan border area."

+However, the German BKA still maintains an active wanted notice for Bahaji, which was last updated in June 2024.